|

 and affirm people of all ages, religions, genders, ethnicities,

-refuge for inner healing within genuine spiritual community.
+inner healing within genuine spiritual community.

 Whoever you are, and wherever you are on life's journey, you are